-The cover uses a little-know painting by an unknown painter: Portrait of Hieronymus Bosch at the age of 45, mid 16th cent, Amherst College, Mass, scanned from the catalogue of the Rotterdam Bosch Exhibition, 2001.
-Other reproductions are from the authors collection.
+The cover uses a little-know painting: Portrait of Hieronymus Bosch at the age of 45, mid 16th cent, Amherst College, Mass, scanned from the catalogue of the Rotterdam Bosch Exhibition, 2001.
+All other reproductions are from the author's collection.